kocurvik/DeepAFMReconstruction/README.md

     python run_on_gwy.py /path/to/model.pth /path/to/gwy/file.gwy
 You can also use the `-m` option to perform manual offset selection.

 The script expects two channels calles `Topo[>]` and `Topo[<]` including metadata about the scanning direction.
 If you have a different structure of gwy files feel free to edit the script to suit your format.
-The resulting reconstruction will be save to `/path/to/gwy/file_reconstructed.gwy` as a new `ResUnet Reconstruction` channel.
+The resulting reconstruction will be saved to `/path/to/gwy/file_reconstructed.gwy` as a new `ResUnet Reconstruction` channel.

 ## Training
 If you want to train the network you will have to follow these steps: